sternenseemann/spacecookie/README.md

 ## What is Spacecookie?

-Spacecookie is a gopher server that implements RFC1436.
-It supports comment lines (i-Type) as 100% compatible protocol extension (which is widely used).
-Support for the popular gophermap format to denote menus is in place.

-## Spacecookie's features

-* Simple unix gopher daemon
+Spacecookie is a gopher server and…

-* Simple configuration
+* is RFC1436-compliant
+* supports info-line in menus (compatible protocol extension)
+* supports gophermaps (see below)
-* Support for gophermaps
+* includes a library for custom gopher applications
-* Just works™

-## Building

-You can either use cabal, stack or nix-shell plus cabal.
-The necessary files are provided.

 ## Configuration